mreinstein/wag/README.md

 This tool is inspired by assetgraph and assetgraph-builder.

 ### Features
-* partially supports RequireJS syntax
 * very fast
-* simple API
+* simple API*
 * über small (< 500 lines of code)
+* supports basic RequireJS and Browserify syntax
+* can generate HTML5 appcache manifests
+* can rename files based on their MD5 hash
+* can compress css and javascript

 ### Usage